lnkl26/capstone/Sprint Folders/Sprint 1 Documentation/JJaCL_Requirements.md

 We expect to use third-party dependencies such as React.js and Node.js for frontend framework and app deployment, respectively.
 Other possible software that need to work in tandem with our web app are screen readers available on the user’s OS and devices that should have microphone access (for voice command support).

 ## Users Profile

-Who is the system intended for?
-What characteristics should the users have (this can also be a range of things such as reading level, etc.).

 The system is intended for neurodivergent individuals, specifically for those who are Autistic, have ADHD, or experience executive dysfunction.
 The app is designed to support users who may struggle with planning, organizing, or maintaining consistency in their routines.
 There are also food-related features for people with sensory sensitivities, dietary needs, or restrictive eating habits, which are common in neurodivergent individuals.